What is behavioral biometrics?

 - Access control: Behavioral biometrics can help analyze and flag suspicious activity for further attention, such as when an impostor tries to use stolen consumer credentials to gain access.

 That said, mass manipulation of digital identities is making it challenging to use only pure behavioral biometrics to discern an authentic consumer from an attacker.
-Challenging risky users with targeted friction in the form of adaptive, step-up challenges can help stamp out fraud with certainty.
+Challenging risky users with targeted friction in the form of adaptive, step-up challenges can help stamp out cybercrime with certainty.